Kellypalik Mungitok

-Kellypalik Mungitok (also known as Mungitok Kellypalik, Mungituk, Mangitak, Mangitak Qillipalik, or Mungitok Killipalik) (1940–?) was an Inuit printmaker from Cape Dorset.
+Kellypalik Mungitok (also known as Mungitok Kellypalik, Mungituk, Mangitak, Mangitak Qillipalik, or Mungitok Killipalik) (1940–?) was an Inuk printmaker from Cape Dorset.

 Early life

 As a child, Mungitok learned to hunt from his father, Oshutsiaq Pudlat, a lay minister.
 His paternal grandmother was a shaman.
 Around 1958, he and his parents moved to Cape Dorset.

 Career

 He was known for his prints, but also worked in sculpture.
-One of his best known prints, Man Carried to the Moon, depicts birds carrying a smiling man into the air.
+One of his best-known prints, Man Carried to the Moon, depicts birds carrying a smiling man into the air.